Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Creating tables

 - In a SQL database the data is stored into **tables** that have **columns** with different **data types**, such as `VARCHAR(n)`, `INTEGER`, and `DATE`
-- Different DMBS support mostly the same data types, but many of them also support their own, **non-standard data types**, such as the PostgreSQL's `JSONB` data type for storing JSON data
+- Different DBMSs support mostly the same data types, but many of them also support their own, **non-standard data types**, such as PostgreSQL's `JSONB` data type for storing JSON data
 - A database table can be created with the `CREATE TABLE` statement:

   ```sql